xaizek/zograscope/README.md

 Note the following:
  * old K&R style of function declarations isn't parsed (there might be a workaround for it, but this syntax is deprecated either way)
- * preprocessor directives aren't tokenized yet (treated as a single entity), which doesn't seem to be a problem in practice
+ * preprocessor directives aren't tokenized according to language rules yet, but their contents is diffed
  * extensive use of macros in unusual places might not be parsed (this probably won't change)